 Montessori-inspired materials are popular because of their simplicity and the specific purpose they fulfill.
 Montessori’s philosophy promotes child-led activities and allows them to learn without interference.

-When you get a chance to visit a Montessori, you may see how things are organized and stored in Montessori trays.
+When you get a chance to visit any Montessori School, you may see how things are organized and stored in Montessori trays.
 Montessori trays are essential for many different purposes in Montessori.

 Are you looking for material to help transport several objects from one place to another?